I’m going to come right out and say it: Thank you page optimization is the most slept-on opportunity in eCommerce right now.

 But your thank you page?
 Well, most likely you’re just using whatever stock thank you page came with your eCommerce platform.

-Especially when you consider that giant players like Amazon and eBay are leveraging their thank you page to generate more conversions and get more sales on auto-pilot.
+Especially when you consider that giant players like Amazon and eBay are leveraging their thank-you pages to generate more conversions and get more sales on auto-pilot.

 Why Thank You Page Optimization Matters